The Antioxidant Power of Jiaogulan for Your Body and Mind

 These effects seem to become more important and pronounced as we get older.

-Jiaogulan Is The Best Antioxidant Supplement
+Jiaogulan is One of The Best Antioxidant Supplements

 Instead, its many saponins (the main active chemical compounds, also called gypenosides) have the ability to stimulate our bodies to produce the most powerful and vital antioxidants of all - the endogenous antioxidants superoxide dismutase, glutathione peroxidase, and catalase.

-This is extremely important, because these endogenous antioxidants are either impossible (in the case of SOD), or difficult (in the case of Gpx and CAT) to obtain from our food.
+This is extremely important because these endogenous antioxidants are either impossible (in the case of SOD), or difficult (in the case of Gpx and CAT) to obtain from our food.

 Furthermore, since our ability to produce these endogenous antioxidants decreases dramatically with age, our bodies become increasingly defenseless against the onslaught of free radicals.

 This eventually leads to age-related diseases and death.